 Adjusted HRs and P values (Pac/Carbo as reference) among patients of all ages and elderly patients (≥70 years) after propensity score stratification are presented in Table 4 and Table 5, respectively.
 In patients of all ages, the risk of anemia was significantly lower (P<0.05) in Pac/Carbo/Bev (HR =0.67), Pem/Cis (HR =0.68), and Pem/Carbo/Bev (HR =0.82) groups as compared to the reference (Pac/Carbo) group.
 The risk of neutropenia was comparable among all groups except the Doc/Carbo group (significantly lower risk; P<0.05, HR =0.72).
 The risk of nausea (HR =1.45), vomiting (HR =1.50), and thromboembolic events (HR =1.69) was significantly higher (P<0.05) in the Pem/Cis group.
 The risk of hematological and gastrointestinal adverse events was similar (P>0.05) between Pac/Carbo and Pem/Carbo, the 2 most common regimens.

-The results of this retrospective cohort analysis from United States EMR data collected from routine clinical practice setting confirmed that carboplatin has been the preferred platinum prescribed in the overall NSCLC patients and in elderly patients.
-Our analysis showed that only 19% of patients receiving cisplatin-based chemotherapy (Pem/Cis) were elderly compared with 34% to 44% of patients receiving carboplatin-based regimens, which could be interpreted as cisplatin not the preferred component for the elderly.
-Though the benefits of survival and tumor response of cisplatin over carboplatin has been reported previously (15,19), the results were either derived from unspecified subgroup analysis of a small subgroup patients (15) or retrospective analysis (19).
-Given the low level of clinical evidence, the efficacy of cisplatin versus carboplatin for the chemotherapy combination is still debatable, and as our study indicates, most US physicians prefer to use carboplatin to cisplatin for the doublet chemotherapy in NSCLC treatment.
+The results of this retrospective cohort analysis from United States EMR data collected from the routine clinical practice setting confirmed that carboplatin has been the preferred platinum prescribed overall in NSCLC patients and in elderly patients.
+Our analysis showed that only 19% of patients receiving cisplatin-based chemotherapy (Pem/Cis) were elderly compared with 34% to 44% of patients receiving carboplatin-based regimens, which could indicate that cisplatin is not the preferred component for the elderly.
+Though the benefits of survival and tumor response of cisplatin over carboplatin have been reported previously (15,19), the results were either derived from unspecified subgroup analysis of a small subgroup of patients (15) or from retrospective analysis (19).
+Given the low level of clinical evidence, the efficacy of cisplatin versus carboplatin for the chemotherapy combination is still debatable, and as our study indicates, most US physicians prefer to use carboplatin rather than cisplatin for the doublet chemotherapy in NSCLC treatment.
 In our study, patients receiving Pem/Cis, including the elderly population, had a lower IR of anemia than patients receiving a carboplatin doublet.
 However, given the small number of elderly patients receiving Pem/Cis, it was not feasible to further assess the anemia risk for this subgroup in the adjusted analysis.

 The adjusted analysis among patients of all ages after propensity score stratification provided additional information on the risk of adverse events for patients treated with different regimens compared with patients treated with Pac/Carbo: anemia was significantly lower in Pac/Carbo/Bev, Pem/Cis, and Pem/Carbo/Bev groups; neutropenia was comparable among all groups except the Doc/Carbo group; nausea, vomiting, and thromboembolic events were significantly higher in the Pem/Cis group.
 Overall, the adjusted analysis indicated that hematological and gastrointestinal adverse events were similar between the 2 most commonly used regimens (Pac/Carbo and Pem/Carbo).
 Additional analysis with the varying duration of follow-up after the last dose showed consistency with the overall results.

-Our results indicate that Pem/Carbo/Bev has lower incidence of adverse events overall than Pem/Carbo alone.
-However, we aimed to focus on common toxicities related to chemotherapeutic agents and did not include a few bevacizumab-associated adverse events such as haemorrhage, hypertension, and pain, as part of our main safety analysis.
+Our results indicate that Pem/Carbo/Bev has a lower incidence of adverse events overall than Pem/Carbo alone.
+However, we aimed to focus on common toxicities related to chemotherapeutic agents and did not include some bevacizumab-associated adverse events such as haemorrhage, hypertension, and pain, as part of our main safety analysis.
 Thus, it does not lead to our interpretation that bevacizumab-containing chemotherapy (triplet) regimens have better tolerability than platinum doublet chemotherapy overall.
-Multiple clinical trials previously proved that bevacizumab in combination with platinum-based chemotherapy provide improved efficacy benefit in patients with advanced nonsquamous NSCLC (12,24-26).
+Multiple clinical trials have previously proven that bevacizumab in combination with platinum-based chemotherapy provide improved efficacy benefit in patients with advanced nonsquamous NSCLC (12,24-26).
 However, with no available predictive biomarkers for bevacizumab, the choice of treatment should be based on clinical factors of individual patients.
-Given the nature of structured administrative data in the database, medical conditions captured were considered severe, requiring medical attention and less severe conditions might not have been recorded.
-Although, we did not collect the performance status (ECOG PS), lab abnormality, frailty, and severity of disease at the baseline, it is possible that patients in the Pem/Carbo group were more fragile in organ function and performance status to develop toxicity.
+Given the nature of structured administrative data in the database, medical conditions captured were considered severe, requiring medical attention, and less severe conditions might not have been recorded.
+Although, we did not collect performance status (ECOG PS), lab abnormality, frailty, and severity of disease at the baseline, it is possible that patients in the Pem/Carbo group were more fragile in organ function and performance status which might have affected the development of toxicity.